 Make your own bean bag in 30 minutes with this easy bean bag tutorial!
 This funky DIY bean bag chair is so comfy and easy to make, you’ll want to sew one for each member of your family!

 Hey, guys!
 Today’s project could not be easier!
 Ever wondered how to make a bean bag?
 I’ll tell you how: in just a few easy peasy steps!
 This DIY bean bag chair is not only an awesome beginners’ project but a great addition to your home decor too!
-This lovely bean bag sewing pattern comes in very handy, particularly if you have kids that love to hang around on the floor or a very large family.
+This lovely bean bag sewing pattern comes in very handy, particularly if you have kids who love to hang around on the floor or a very large family.

 Need more sewing for home ideas?